-The presence of the four velocity $u$ in the right hand side of this formula (and also in the decompositions\footnote{In this and remaining sections, we write $\rho(u), P(u), h(u), \tau(u)^{\mu}{}_{\nu}$ etc in (\ref{OD}), (\ref{SD}) and (\ref{PRS}) to indicate the dependance of these variables upon the chosen $u$.} (\ref{OD}) and (\ref{SD})) raises some delicate questions regarding the interpretation of the theory.
-Closely related to this problem, is the implementation of the second law for the entropy vector $S^{\mu}$ as defined in (\ref{PRS}). \\

-In order to address these problems, we study the dependance of the decompositions (\ref{OD}), (\ref{SD}) and (\ref{PRS}) upon the choice of $u$.
-As it turns out, for near equilibrium states, the variables $\tau^{\mu\nu}(u), \rho(u), n(u), P(u), s(u), T(u), \Theta(u)$ in (\ref{OD}), (\ref{SD}) and (\ref{PRS}) (except the term $Q^{\mu}$) are all invariant to first order deviation from equilibrium and thus they are considered as been ''frame independent''.

-In order to establish this important property, let $Z$ be an arbitrary thermodynamical variable that exhibits a $u$-dependance.
-Under a change of the rest frame i.e. under $u^{\mu} \to {\hat u}^{\mu}$, the variation $\delta Z:=Z(\hat u)-Z(u)$ that this $Z$ suffers can be cast in the form:
+The dependance of the right handside of this relation upon the arbitrarily chosen four velocity $u$ raises delicate questions regarding the interpretation of the theory and the implementation of the second law.\\ For states near equilibrium, the variables $\tau^{\mu\nu}(u), \rho(u), n(u), $ $P(u), s(u), T(u), \Theta(u)$ in (\ref{OD}-\ref{PRS}), except the term $Q^{\mu}$, are all invariant to first order deviation from equilibrium and thus they are considered as been ``frame independent''.
+To define this later term more precisely, let $Z(u)$ stands for an arbitrary thermodynamical variable measured by the observer $u$, and let a change of the rest frame which is implemented by a change: $u^{\mu} \to {\hat u}^{\mu}$.
+Under such change, the variation $\delta Z:=Z(\hat u)-Z(u)$ can be cast in the form:

-where $(a_{1},a_{2}....)$ are well defined functions and $O_{1}, O_{2},...$ stand for terms of first, second,...order deviations from equilibrium.
-Thermodynamical variable having the property that $a_{1}:=0$ are considered to be frame-invariant and the following two lemmas describe the transformations properties of several thermodynamical variables under a change of the rest frame.\\
+where $(a_{0},a_{1},a_{2}....)$ are well defined functions and $O_{1}, O_{2},...$ stand for terms of first, second order..... deviations from equilibrium\footnote{Notice that once a first order change in the frame is implemented via $u^{\mu} \to \hat u^{\mu}=u^{\mu}+\hat \epsilon^{\mu}$ then besides the term $\epsilon:=O_{1}$ is also introduced the smallness parameter $\hat \epsilon$ (see the formulation of the following lemma) and the terms $(a_{0},a_{1},a_{2}....)$ may contain this new smallness parameters $\hat \epsilon$.}.
+Variable characterized by the property that $a_{1}:=0$ are considered to be frame-invariant and the following two lemmas describe the transformations properties of several thermodynamical variables under a change of the rest frame (Israel \cite{Isr1}).\\